aiven/devportal/docs/products/clickhouse/reference/clickhouse-metrics.rst

 Charts
 ------

-The following metrics are displayed on dashboards as charts reflecting data changes over time:
+The following metrics are displayed on the monitoring dashboard as charts reflecting data changes over time:

 ``Connections``
 ^^^^^^^^^^^^^^^